Diving mask: Types of diving half-mask

 Early diving masks were made with a single pane of glass or transparent plastic, usually elliptical, but sometimes circular or approximately rectangular or triangular with rounded sides and corners.
-These masks have indentations in the skirt at the bottom on either side of the nose, into which the diver can insert a thumb and forefinger to pinch the nose, when performing a valsalva maneuver to clear their ears.
+In the late-1950s and early-1960s, certain models were fitted with multiple or wraparound lenses claiming 180-degree vision.
+Others came with indentations in the skirt at the bottom on either side of the nose, into which the diver can insert a thumb and forefinger to pinch the nose, when performing a valsalva maneuver to clear their ears.
 This design was improved by bringing the window closer to the face, reducing the volume of air inside the mask, thus making mask clearing easier.
 The window has a cutout to fit around the nose, which is covered by the rubber or silicone material of the skirt.
 This facilitates pinching the nose when ear-clearing.

 A further development is the mask with two windows, one for each eye.
 It can have the windows closer to the face than the one-window type, and therefore contain less internal volume for the diver to clear or equalise, and a lower buoyancy.
 These types are often called a "low-volume mask".
-Participants in the sport of underwater hockey are required to use twin-lens masks of this type for their own safety – the sport uses a heavy lead puck similar to an ice hockey puck, but skillful players can flick the puck a considerable height off the bottom when making passes which leads to the possibility of accidental puck contact with other players.
+Participants in the sport of underwater hockey are required to use twin-lens masks of this type for their safety – the sport uses a heavy lead puck similar to an ice hockey puck, but skillful players can flick the puck a considerable height off the bottom when making passes which leads to the possibility of accidental puck contact with other players.
 Should a puck hit the lens of a single-lens mask it may break the glass and pass through the aperture to hit the face and eyes, but with a twin-lens mask, though the glass may break, the frame will prevent the passage of the puck any further.

 Recent innovations have produced more complex designs, intended to provide extra features: